-The most critical role that nutrition plays in a woman's edulikelihood of ever attending school by 4% compared to cational attainment is physiological, by enabling her brain 19% among girls (López-Casanovas et. al., 2005, p.
-183). to grow to its full potential.
-The causal links between mal-Another study looking at children who received nutrition nutrition and stunted cognitive development are well-estreatment found that, 25 years later, women who had been tablished, with stunted cognitive development being pertreated as girls had been able to complete more schooling, haps the most devastating lifelong symptom of childhood and faster, than their male counterparts (Maluccio, 2009). hunger.
-Studies have found a consistent, large, and negative impact of malnutrition on cognition, resulting in sigwomen and girls with the cognitive capacities and strong nificantly worse performance on reading and non-verbal mental health they need to achieve their educational goals. cognitive skills tests (Hoddinott et. al (b), 2013).
-A fortyyear-study of individuals in Barbados found that a severe Beyond correlating highly with increased formal education episode of malnutrition in the first year was associatand cognitive ability, knowledge of and access to good ed with a 15 point decrease in IQ and that the previnutrition is empowering in itself.
-Nutrition education gives ously malnourished children were 9 times more likely disenfranchised groups such as women the power to make to have an IQ score in the intellectual disability range more active decisions within food systems that rarely serve (< 70) (Waber et. al. 2013).
-Malnutrition's effect on early their best interests (CARE, 2016).
-It allows women to more brain development is also associated with emotional and confidently make decisions about their bodies and their behavioral issues, including depression, ADHD, and anxiety, families.
-By giving women the tools to make informed decithat last into adulthood (Waber et. al. 2011; Walker, 2007). sions around their nutrition and the nutrition of their new infants, they can more confidently navigate this challenging time and will be less susceptible to manipulation and exploitation (Seals Allers, 2017).
+The most critical role that nutrition plays in a woman's educational attainment is physiological, by enabling her brain to grow to its full potential.
+The causal links between malnutrition and stunted cognitive development are well-established, with stunted cognitive development being perhaps the most devastating lifelong symptom of childhood hunger.
+Studies have found a consistent, large, and negative impact of malnutrition on cognition, resulting in significantly worse performance on reading and non-verbal cognitive skills tests (Hoddinott et. al (b), 2013).
+A fortyyear-study of individuals in Barbados found that a severe episode of malnutrition in the first year was associated with a 15 point decrease in IQ4 and that the previously malnourished children were 9 times more likely to have an IQ score in the intellectual disability range (< 70) (Waber et. al. 2013).
+Malnutrition's effect on early brain development is also associated with emotional and behavioral issues, including depression, ADHD, and anxiety, that last into adulthood (Waber et. al. 2011; Walker, 2007).